-The ADE7569 detects a change of sign in the reactive power.
-The VARSIGN flag in the Interrupt Status Register 1 SFR (MIRQSTL, 0xDC) records when a change of sign has occurred according to VARSIGN bit in the ACCMODE Register (0x0F).
-If the VARSIGN bit is set in the Interrupt Enable Register 1 SFR (MIRQENL, 0xD9), the 8052 core has a pending ADE interrupt.
+The ADE7518 detects a change of sign in the reactive power.
+The VARSIGN flag in the Interrupt Status 1 SFR (MIRQSTL, 0xDC) records when a change of sign has occurred according to the VARSIGN bit in the ACCMODE register (0x0F).
+If the VARSIGN bit is set in the Interrupt Enable 1 SFR (MIRQENL, 0xD9), the 8052 core has a pending ADE interrupt.
 The ADE interrupt stays active until the VARSIGN status bit is cleared (see the Energy Measurement Interrupts section).

-When VARSIGN in the ACCMODE Register (0x0F) is cleared (default), the VARSIGN flag in the Interrupt Status Register 1 SFR (MIRQSTL, 0xDC) is set when a transition from positive to negative reactive power has occurred.
+When VARSIGN in the ACCMODE register (0x0F) is cleared (default), the VARSIGN flag in the Interrupt Status 1 SFR (MIRQSTL, 0xDC) is set when a transition from positive to negative reactive power occurs.

-When VARSIGN in the ACCMODE Register (0x0F) is set, the VARSIGN flag in the Interrupt Status Register 1 SFR (MIRQSTL, 0xDC) is set when a transition from negative to positive reactive power has occurred.
+If VARSIGN in the ACCMODE register (0x0F) is set, the VARSIGN flag in the Interrupt Status 1 SFR (MIRQSTL, 0xDC) is set when a transition from negative to positive reactive power occurs.

-Reactive Power No-Load Detection
+Reactive Power No Load Detection

-The ADE7569 includes a no-load threshold feature on the reactive energy that eliminates any creep effects in the meter.
-The ADE7569 accomplishes this by not accumulating reactive energy if the multiplier output is below the no-load threshold.
-When the reactive power is below the no-load threshold, the RNOLOAD flag in the Interrupt Status Register 1 SFR (MIRQSTL, 0xDC) is set.
-If the RNOLOAD bit is set in the Interrupt Enable Register 1 SFR (MIRQENL, 0xD9), the 8052 core has a pending ADE interrupt.
+The ADE7518 includes a no load threshold feature on the reactive energy that eliminates any creep effects in the meter.
+The ADE7518 accomplishes this by not accumulating reactive energy when the multiplier output is below the no load threshold.
+When the reactive power is below the no load threshold, the RNOLOAD flag in the Interrupt Status 1 SFR (MIRQSTL, 0xDC) is set.
+If the RNOLOAD bit is set in the Interrupt Enable 1 SFR (MIRQENL, 0xD9), the 8052 core has a pending ADE interrupt.
 The ADE interrupt stays active until the RNOLOAD status bit is cleared (see the Energy Measurement Interrupts section).

-The no-load threshold level is selectable by setting the VARNOLOAD bits in the NLMODE Register (0x0E).
-Setting these bits to 0b00 disable the no-load detection, and setting them to 0b01, 0b10, or 0b11 set the no-load detection threshold to 0.015%, 0.0075%, and 0.0037% of the full-scale output frequency of the multiplier, respectively.
+The no load threshold level is selectable by setting the VARNOLOAD bits in the NLMODE register (0x0E).
+Setting these bits to 0b00 disables the no load detection, and setting them to 0b01, 0b10, or 0b11 sets the no load detection threshold to 0.015%, 0.0075%, and 0.0037% of the full-scale output frequency of the multiplier, respectively.

-REACTIVE ENERGY CALCULATION FOR THE ADE7569
+REACTIVE ENERGY CALCULATION

-As for active energy, the ADE7569 achieves the integration of the reactive power signal by continuously accumulating the reactive power signal in an internal, nonreadable, 49-bit energy register.
+As for reactive energy, the ADE7518 achieves the integration of the reactive power signal by continuously accumulating the reactive power signal in an internal, nonreadable, 49-bit energy register.
 The reactive energy register (VARHR[23:0]) represents the upper 24 bits of this internal register.
-The VARHR register and its function is available for the AD7569, but not for the AD7566.

-The discrete time sample period (T) for the accumulation register in the ADE7569 is 1.22 $\mu s$ (5/MCLK).
+The discrete time sample period (T) for the accumulation register in the ADE7518 is 1.22 μs (5/MCLK).
 As well as calculating the energy, this integration removes any sinusoidal components that may be in the active power signal.
 Figure 58 shows this discrete time integration or accumulation.
 The reactive power signal in the waveform register is continuously added to the internal reactive energy register.

-The reactive energy accumulation depends on the setting of the SAVARM and ABSVARM bits in the ACCMODE Register (0x0F).
+The reactive energy accumulation depends on the setting of the SAVARM and ABSVARM bits in the ACCMODE register (0x0F).
 When both bits are cleared, the addition is signed and, therefore, negative energy is subtracted from the reactive energy contents.
-When both bits are set, the ADE7569 is set to be in the more restrictive mode, the absolute accumulation mode.
+When both bits are set, the ADE7518 is set to be in the more restrictive mode, the absolute accumulation mode.

-When SAVARM in the ACCMODE Register (0x0F) is set, the reactive power is accumulated depending on the sign of the active power.
+When SAVARM in the ACCMODE register (0x0F) is set, the reactive power is accumulated depending on the sign of the active power.
 When active power is positive, the reactive power is added as it is to the reactive energy register.
-When active power is negative, the reactive power is subtracted from the reactive energy accumulator (see the VAR Anti-Tamper Accumulation Mode section).
+When active power is negative, the reactive power is subtracted from the reactive energy accumulator (see the VAR Antitamper Accumulation Mode section).

-When ABSVARM in the ACCMODE Register (0x0F) is set, the absolute reactive power is used for the reactive energy accumulation (see the VAR Absolute Accumulation Mode section).
+When ABSVARM in the ACCMODE register (0x0F) is set, the absolute reactive power is used for the reactive energy accumulation (see the VAR Absolute Accumulation Mode section).